Our current action civics hubs are:

 - Rhode Island (Tom Kerr-Vanderslice for more information)

 The bulk of our work occurs in the sites where we have staff on the ground.
 We have been excited by the recent interest, though, both domestically, and around the world, in action civics.
-We have offered technical expertise and provided curriculum to several remote partners in recent years.
+We have offered technical expertise and provided curriculum to several remote partners in recent years; including our newest remote locations in San Diego, CA and Camden, NJ.
 For these partnerships, it is important to us that the pilots are community-driven, and that GC is brought in with significant existing community buy-in.

 The DILA program (http://www.betterworldtoday.org/the-dila-program/) builds from GC’s curriculum and runs action civics programming in schools throughout Ottawa.